The Portland Republican City Committee

 An amendment to the by-laws goes into effect immediately upon its adoption unless the motion to adopt specifies another time for its becoming effective.

-Article XII: Expenditures
+Article XIII: Expenditures

 The Chairman is authorized to incur expenses on behalf of the City Committee so long as the expenses are solely related to the activities conducted by the City Committee and are for the benefit of the City Committee.
 The Chairman cannot incur expenses totaling more than $300.00 within any rolling 30-day period without prior City Committee approval.
 If there is less than $1200.00 in available funds, the Chairman cannot incur expenses totaling more than 25% of available funds within any 30-day rolling period without prior approval from the City Committee.
 These approvals may be in the form of funding an event or program that may raise the funds to pay for its cost or raise money for the City Committee.
 The Chairman may designate a member of the executive committee to incur expenses under this Article on an as-need basis.
 The executive committee shall be informed of all expenditures made under this Article prior to expenditures made, or within 48 hours after such expenditures are made.

-Article XIII: Appeal
+Article XIV: Appeal

 Actions of the City Committee may be appealed through the process described in the rules of the Maine Republican State Committee.